Vaccine and Treatment Information

 - People who have had contact with someone who has monkeypox.

-If you have been exposed to monkeypox virus or have any symptoms, please contact your healthcare provider as soon as possible as there is treatment available.
+If you have been exposed to mpox virus or have any symptoms, please contact your healthcare provider as soon as possible as there is treatment available.